Bounds on the Chabauty--Kim Locus of Hyperbolic Curves: Introduction

 The best known results in the direction of this conjecture are those of Dimitrov--Gao--Habegger \cite[Theorem~1.1]{dimitrov2021uniformity}, who prove that for $g,d$ as above, there is a constant~$c(g,d)$ for which

 The dependence of the constant~$c(g,d)$ on~$d$ has been removed by K\"uhne \cite{kuehne2021equidistribution}.

-On the one hand, our Theorem~\ref{thm:main} compares unfavourably with that of Dimitrov--Gao--Habegger, in that our result works only over $K=\bQ$, requires assuming some standard conjectures, and our bound depends on more than just~$r$ and~$g$ and grows considerably faster in~$r$.
+On the one hand, Corollary~\ref{cor:main} compares unfavourably with that of Dimitrov--Gao--Habegger, in that our bound works only over $K=\bQ$, requires assuming some standard conjectures, depends on more than just~$r$ and~$g$, and grows considerably faster in~$r$.
 On the other hand, our bound is completely explicit, and allows us, for example, to understand how our bound varies if we fix~$r$ and the reduction data and vary~$g$ (our bound is polynomial in~$g$, of very large degree).
-We understand, from email discussions with the authors of \cite{dimitrov2021uniformity} and \cite{kuehne2021equidistribution}, that their bounds can in principle be made explicit, but that this would require a significant amount of extra work.
+We understand, from email discussions with the authors of \cite{dimitrov2021uniformity} and \cite{kuehne2021equidistribution}, that it would require a significant amount of extra work to make their bounds more explicit, even if possible in principle. \end{remark}

-The idea of using Chabauty-like methods to bound rational points dates back to Coleman \cite{ColemanChabauty}, who used abelian Chabauty to bound the number of rational points on curves of small Mordell--Weil rank.
-Coleman's ideas were further refined in \cite{StollUniform,KRZB18} to allow for bad reduction, and generalised using quadratic Chabauty in \cite{BalaDograEffective} to allow slightly higher rank.
-Our results depend on standard conjectures but hold for any higher genus curve over $\Qb$.
-A general method for using Chabauty--Kim to bound numbers of rational points was set up in \cite{alex:effective}, and our results here unpack what this method implies under standard conjectures.